-- 1. Employment opportunities- when available- will be published no less frequently than annually- in the Daily Hampshire Gazette, and our corporate website with the objective of reaching potential employees; - 2.
-Distribute internal workplace information sheets, bi-annually, aimed at encouraging current employees to recommend women and veterans for employment; - 3.
-Participate in job and recruitment fairs- no less than annually when employees are needed.

-4. All employees will be offered opportunities to shadow their immediate supervisor to help achieve a transfer of the skills, knowledge, and responsibilities that this role demands.
+- 1. Employment opportunities when available will be published no less frequently than annually in "The Holyoke Sun", and "The Republican". - 2.
+The distribution of internal workplace information sheets, bi-annually, aimed at encouraging current employees to assist in the attainment of these objectives by recommending potential employees. - 3.
+Providing opportunities for employees to shadow their immediate supervisor to help achieve a transfer of the skills, knowledge, and responsibilities that this role demands.